NomicFoundation/hardhat/docs/src/content/hardhat-ignition/docs/getting-started.md

 ### Deploying the Module

-Run the `deploy` task to test the module against an ephemeral **Hardhat** node (using the default `unlockTime`):
+Run the `deploy` task to test the module against an ephemeral **Hardhat** node (this will use the module's default parameter values for `unlockTime` and `lockedAmout`):

 ```bash
 npx hardhat ignition deploy LockModule
 ```

-A file containing module parameters, indexed by the `ModuleId` used in `buildModule`, can be passed as a flag at the command line:
+Module parameters can be passed as a json file.
+Within the json file parameter values are indexed first by the `ModuleId`, then by the parameter name:

 ```json
 // ignition/modules/LockModule.config.json

 {
   "LockModule": {
     "unlockTime": 4102491600